‘Now or never’: Migrants rush to US border ahead of Title 42 expiration - KESQ

 Associated Press

-MATAMOROS, Mexico (AP) — Migrants rushed across the border hours before pandemic-related asylum restrictions were to expire Thursday, fearing that new policies would make it far more difficult to gain entry into the United States.
+MATAMOROS, Mexico (AP) — Migrants rushed across the Mexico border Thursday in hopes of entering the U.S. in the final hours before pandemic-related asylum restrictions are lifted — a change that many feared could make it more difficult for them to stay.

-In a move to clear out overwhelmed holding facilities, Border Patrol agents were told Wednesday to begin releasing some migrants with instructions to appear at an immigration office in the United States within 60 days, according to a U.S. official.
-The official was not authorized to speak publicly about the matter and provided information to The Associated Press on condition of anonymity.

-The Biden administration has been unveiling measures to replace Title 42, which suspended rights to seek asylum since March 2020 on grounds of preventing the spread of COVID-19.

-On Wednesday, the Homeland Security Department announced a rule to make it extremely difficult for anyone who travels through another country, like Mexico, to qualify for asylum.
-It also introduced curfews with GPS tracking for families released in the U.S. before initial asylum screenings.

-In Matamoros, across from Brownsville, Texas, migrants arrived steadily on Wednesday, stripping down before descending a steep bank clutching plastic bags filled with clothes.
-They slowly waded into the river, one man holding a baby in an open suitcase on his head.
+With a midnight deadline looming, migrants in Mexico shed clothing before descending a steep bank into the Rio Grande, clutching plastic bags filled with clothes.
+One man held a baby in an open suitcase on his head.

-On the U.S. side, they put on dry clothing and picked their way through concertina wire.
-Many surrendered to authorities, hoping to be released to stay legally while pursuing their cases in backlogged immigration courts, which takes years.
+On the U.S. side of the river, migrants put on dry clothing and picked their way through concertina wire.
+Many immediately surrendered to authorities and hoped to be released while pursuing their cases in backlogged immigration courts, which takes years.

+President Joe Biden’s administration has been unveiling strict new measures to replace the restrictions known as Title 42.
+The outgoing rules have allowed border officials since March 2020 to quickly return asylum seekers back over the border on grounds of preventing the spread of COVID-19.

+The new policies crack down on illegal crossings while also setting up legal pathways for migrants who apply online, seek a sponsor and undergo background checks.
+If successful, the reforms could fundamentally alter how migrants arrive at the U.S.-Mexico border.

+But that’s a big “if.”
+President Joe Biden has conceded that the border will be chaotic for a while.
+Immigrant advocacy groups have threatened legal action.
+And migrants fleeing poverty, gangs and persecution in their homelands are still desperate to reach U.S. soil at any cost.

-William Contreras of Venezuela said Title 42 was favorable to people of his wracked South American country, having heard that many before him were released in the United States.
+William Contreras of Venezuela said Title 42 was good for people from his wracked South American country.
+He heard that many migrants before him were released in the United States.

 “What we understand is that they won’t be letting anyone else in,” said Contreras’ friend, Pablo, who declined to give his last name because he planned to cross the border illegally.
 “That’s the reason for our urgency to cross through the border today.”

-More than 27,000 people were in U.S. Customs and Border Protection custody, the official said, well above capacity.
-In March 8,600 were in custody.
+More than 27,000 people were in U.S. Customs and Border Protection custody, the official said.

-Border Patrol agents were ordered Wednesday to begin releasing migrants in any border sector that reached 125% of its holding capacity with instructions to report to an immigration office within 60 days.
-They were also told to start the releases if the average time in custody exceeded 60 hours or if 7,000 migrants were taken into custody across the entire border in any one day.

-In Ciudad Juarez, across from El Paso, Texas, some migrant shelters had empty beds as migrants abandoned them to cross into the U.S. Enrique Valenzuela, who coordinates migrant relief efforts for Chihuahua state, said the city’s migrant shelter population was half the nearly 3,000 staying there a few weeks ago.
+On Thursday, about 400 migrants huddled in strong winds whipping up the sand on the bank of the Rio Grande east of El Paso as groups of Texas National Guard soldiers constructed concertina wire barriers.

 “The migrants don’t really know what’s going to happen,” Storrud said.